jython/jython/README.txt

 Jython: Python for the Java Platform

-Welcome to Jython 2.7.0!
+Welcome to Jython 2.7.1 beta 1!

-This is the final release of the 2.7.0 version of Jython.
-Along with language and runtime compatibility with CPython 2.7.0, Jython 2.7 provides substantial support of the Python ecosystem.
+This is the first beta release of the 2.7.1 version of Jython.
+Along with language and runtime compatibility with CPython 2.7.1, Jython 2.7 provides substantial support of the Python ecosystem.
 This includes built-in support of pip/setuptools (you can use with bin/pip) and a native launcher for Windows (bin/jython.exe), with the implication that you can finally install Jython scripts on Windows.